 Before starting the reference process, ask the applicant what they were doing, where they were and how they were supported financially during the previous five years.
 The applicant should be encouraged to check their own records in advance and provide you with exact dates wherever possible.
 However, the exact dates must be completed by a referee on a reference.
-The dates must not be pre-populated on a reference.
-They can be completed as a guide only on a reference request but not on the reference template that the referee fills in.
+The dates must not be pre-populated on a reference template that you send to the referee.
+Start and end dates can be completed as a guide only on a reference request but not on the reference template that the referee fills in.
 This is different on a gap reference where you would complete the dates of the gap period.